-Profit Profiles is a weekly market report for common Alabama ag commodities.
+Profit profiles is a weekly market report for common Alabama agricultural commodities.
 It contains futures prices for nearby and harvest months, Alabama steer and heifer prices, hay prices and selected feed and fertilizer inputs prices.
 Futures prices reflect commodity closing prices as of Friday afternoon.
 Other prices are current as they are published.
-Download the current Profit Profiles.

-Weekly average prices for Feeder Steers Medium and Large 1& 2’s as well as Feeder Heifers Medium and Large 1 & 2’s are listed on this page.
-Calculated numbers include average dollars per head, dollar difference and weight difference between average weights between a given weight interval.
-The last column calculates Value of Gain.
-This Value of Gain is the value of each additional pound of weight gain.
+Weekly average prices for feeder steers medium and large 1 and 2s, as well as feeder heifers medium and large 1 and 2s, are listed on this page.
+Calculated numbers include average dollars per head, dollar difference, and weight difference between average weights between a given weight interval.
+The last column calculates value of gain.
+This value of gain is the value of each additional pound of weight gain.
 If the cost of gain is less than the value of gain, retaining calves to a heavier weight should be considered if resources are available.
-Remember, these numbers are derived from averages for the past week and from data
+Remember, these numbers are derived from averages for the past week and from data available.

 [Value of gain = (Final weight X Price) – (initial weight X Price)/(Final weight – initial weight)]

-Total estimated receipts (number of head) for the current week, previous week as well as year to date and year ago to date are provided.
+Total estimated receipts (number of head) for the current week, previous week, year to date, and year ago to date are provided.

 Select Production Cost Items

 This page provides selected production cost/prices paid by farmers listed as well as estimated cost of production and statewide basis information.
 Selected feedstuffs are listed first and are broken down by north, central, and south Alabama.
 Statewide prices follow.
 The statewide items also contain for other previous week prices.
 Estimated cost of production, variable and fixed, are based on the weighted average costs of production of the listed commodities.
 Note.
 The cost of production does not reflect a charge for land or management.